LimboDancer-Canary/LimboDancer.MCP/src/docs/LimboDancer Ontology Reference.md

 Here’s a **starter `Ontology.md` reference file** you can drop into your `/docs` folder.
 It’s structured as a **living contract**: a glossary of ontology terms (classes, properties, constraints) that will evolve with the project and directly align with **Milestone 4 (Ontology v1)** in the Roadmap.

+This reference is **per-tenant**.
+Each ontology is published under a distinct `{tenant,package,channel}` in the authoritative store.
+Examples and CURIEs (`ldm:*`) resolve in the context of the active tenant; do not assume cross-tenant compatibility unless explicitly stated.

 ---